RohitGuptacs50/Deep-Learning-Specialization-Coursera/Language_model/readme.md

-# This folder contains material from Course 5 Week 1 of the deep learning specialization from coursera.
+# This folder contains programming assignments and all the dependencies from Course 5 Week 1 of the deep learning specialization from coursera.